-Setting Description Octung There are three modes for configuring how the ports/PDsmay reserve power: Reserved Power determined by Allocated mode: In this mode, the user allocates the amount of power that each port may reserve.
+Setting Description Reserved Power determined by There are three modes for configuring how the ports/PDsmay reserve power: Allocated mode: In this mode, the user allocates the amount of power that each port may reserve.
 The allocated/reserved power for each port/PD is specified in the Maximum Power fields.
 Class mode: In this mode, each port automatically determines how much power to reserve according to the class the connected PD belongs to and reserves the power accordingly.
 Four different port classes exist and one for 4, 7, 15.4, or 30 Watts.
-In this mode, the Maximum Power fields have no effect.
-LLDP-MED mode: This mode is similar to the Class mode except that each port determines the amount of power it reserves by exchanging PoE information using the LLDP protocol and reserves power accordingly.
-If no LLDP information is available for a port, the port will reserve power using the class mode.
-In this mode the Maximum Power fields have no effect.
-For all modes: If a port uses more power than the reserved power for the port, the port is shut down.
-Power Management Mode There are 2 modes for configuring when to shut down the ports: 1.
-Actual Consumption: In this mode, the ports are shut down when the actual power consumption for all ports exceed the amount of power that the power supply can deliver or if the actual power consumption for a given port exceeds the reserved power for that port.
+Power Management Mode There are 2 modes for configuring when to shut down the ports: Actual Consumption: In this mode, the ports are shut down when the actual power consumption for all ports exceed the amount of power that the power supply can deliver or if the actual power consumption for a given port exceeds the reserved power for that port.
 The ports are shut down according to the ports priority.
 If two ports have the same priority, the port with the highest port number is shut down.
-2. Reserved Power: In this mode, the ports are shut down when total reserved powered exceeds the amount of power that the power supply can deliver.
+Reserved Power: In this mode, the ports are shut down when total reserved powered exceeds the amount of power that the power supply can deliver.
 In this mode, the port power is not turned on if the PD requests more power than available from the power supply.